List of Kids Incorporated episodes: Season 4 (1987)

 Martika left the show prior to the fourth season to pursue her new career in music; she was replaced by Connie Lew.
 Mario Lopez left "Kids Incorporated" after Season 3 ended (and eventually went on to star on Saved by the Bell), and Richard Shoff replaced Lopez as the group's new drummer.
 Unlike his predecessor, Richard was made one of the main cast, expanding the group from five to six members.
-This was the final season for Renee Sands and Rashaan Patterson.
+This was the final season for Renee Sands and Rahsaan Patterson.